cern-it-efp/EOSC-Testsuite/README.rst

 ================================================

 This tool is intended to be used to test and validate commercial cloud services across the stack for research and education environments.
 This Test-Suite is being used as a validation tool for commercial cloud services procurement in OCRE (Open Clouds for Research Environments) project sponsored by the European Commission.

 More information at: http://ocre-project.eu.

-Please find the the repository here: https://github.com/cern-it-efp/OCRE-Testsuite

-*****
+.. header-end

 Documentation
 ---------------------------------------------
 Full documentation can be found at: `http://ocre-testsuite.rtfd.io <https://ocre-testsuite.readthedocs.io/en/latest/>`_

+.. body

 The test-suite executes four main steps: